 Both platforms are only as effective as the data feeding them.
 The best sales play is useless if it targets the wrong account.
 The best sequence fails if it reaches an outdated email address.
 That's where the intelligence layer comes in.

-ZoomInfo is a GTM platform that provides the data and intelligence foundation both Highspot and Outreach depend on.
+ZoomInfo is an all-in-one AI GTM Platform that provides the data and intelligence foundation both Highspot and Outreach depend on.
 With 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, ZoomInfo delivers the verified buyer data, intent signals, and account intelligence that make enablement relevant and engagement effective.
 Its GTM Context Graph combines this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what's happening in your deals, but why.
 That intelligence flows into GTM Workspace for sellers, GTM Studio for marketers and RevOps, or directly into tools like Highspot and Outreach through the API and MCP.

 If building your GTM stack on a verified intelligence foundation sounds like the missing piece, see how ZoomInfo works with your existing tools.